MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-default-label.md

 >*[Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).*

 > [!NOTE]
 > This feature is in preview and subject to change.
-Licensing options will be provided when the feature becomes generally available (GA).
 >
 > To read the preview announcement, see the [blog post](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/public-preview-default-label-for-a-document-library-in/ba-p/3585136).

 When SharePoint is [enabled for sensitivity labels](sensitivity-labels-sharepoint-onedrive-files.md), you can configure a default label for document libraries.
-Then, any new files uploaded to that library, or existing files edited in the library will have that label applied if they don't already have a sensitivity label, or they have a sensitivity label but with [lower priority](sensitivity-labels.md#label-priority-order-matters).
+Then, any new and [supported files](sensitivity-labels-sharepoint-onedrive-files.md#supported-file-types) uploaded to that library, or existing files edited in the library will have that label applied if they don't already have a sensitivity label, or they have a sensitivity label but with [lower priority](sensitivity-labels.md#label-priority-order-matters).

 For example, you configure the **Confidential** label as the default sensitivity label for a document library.
 A user who has **General** as their policy default label saves a new file in that library.
 SharePoint will label this file as **Confidential** because of that label's higher priority.
 For a quick summary of the possible outcomes, see [Will an existing label be overridden](#will-an-existing-label-be-overridden) on this page.